pythonai200425/pages_ai/linear_poly_hw.md

 12. In PolynomialFeatures (degreee=2)- the first feature is always 1, so why do we need it?

 **Bonus**:
-try solving the curved parabola with LinearRegression and check the R². how much it proved when using **Polynomial Regression** (degree=2)?
+Try solving the curved parabola with LinearRegression and check the R². how much it proved when using **Polynomial Regression** (degree=2)?

 ## 📤 הגשה